Apply for an Award NYMA runs an annual award scheme which recognises contributions to conservation (natural or cultural).

 President’s Award - 2018

 The President’s Award supports research which contributes to the body of knowledge on the North York Moors.
-Awards cover a wide range of topics, such as natural history, archaeology, social or economic history (or current issues), and the environment (natural or built).
+Awards cover archaeology, social or economic history (or current issues), and the environment (natural or built).
 The research can be at the planning or implementation stage and applicants can be students, academics, members of local interest groups, or individual researchers.

 Carol Wilson for publication of her guide to the wildflowers of Westerdale (2018)

-Thornton-le-Dale History Society to support research into the history of the village (2018).
+Thornton-le-Dale History Society for research into the history of the village (2018)

 Fylingdale moorland birds study